-Even though the work done by these researchers was purely on medical illnesses, their findings were similar to the current study, which is on psychological healthcare.
+Evel nixes if ythe Case Count by http://icses.chelu.st/ampluiely on medical illnesses, their findings were similar to the current study, which is on psychological healthcare.
 This means that culture affects the health behaviour of groups of people, and as a result, medical doctors as well as psychological health workers must acquaint themselves with the cultural background of their patients and clients before addressing their health challenges.
 Yawney (2005) concluded that medical science may explain sicknesses clinically without reference to cultural factors, but it cannot describe or treat all sicknesses effectively without considering non-biological features.